 - U.S. Department of Veteran Affairs (VA loans)

-But don’t contact government agencies directly.
-While the government backs these mortgages, they’re provided to consumers by federally-approved lenders.
-You have to contact your loan servicer or lender directly and request forbearance.
-And due to the circumstances, you may simply need to state that you’ve lost your job and are experiencing financial hardship because of the COVID-19 outbreak.
+While the government backed these mortgages, they’re provided to consumers by federally-approved lenders.
+You had to contact your loan servicer or lender directly and request forbearance.
+And due to the circumstances, you may simply have needed to state that you’d lost your job and were experiencing financial hardship because of the COVID-19 outbreak.

-Those who own multi-family homes with federally-backed mortgages can request forbearance of up to 30-days with the option of two 30-day extensions.
-However, they’re more likely to secure it if they were in good standing with the lender as of February 1, but now face financial hardship.
+Those who owned multi-family homes with federally-backed mortgages could request forbearance of up to 30-days with the option of two 30-day extensions.
+However, they were more likely to secure it if they were in good standing with the lender as of Feb.
+1, but because of the pandemic faced financial hardship.

-The bill also provides indirect relief to some renters.
-If a landlord owns a property through a federally-backed mortgage, that person isn’t allowed to evict tenants solely for their failure to pay rent for a 120-day period, starting March 27, 2020.
-These landlords are also prohibited from charging penalties to such tenants for failing to pay rent.
+The bill also provided indirect relief to some renters.
+If a landlord owned a property through a federally-backed mortgage, that person wasn’t allowed to evict tenants solely for their failure to pay rent for a 120-day period, starting March 27, 2020.
+These landlords were also prohibited from charging penalties to such tenants for failing to pay rent.

 Mortgage giants Fannie Mae and Freddie Mac back some multi-family home mortgages.
 They’re overseen by the Federal Housing Finance Agency (FHFA).